paultopia/conlaw_casebook/spring-2022-iteration/17a-federalism-summary.md

 ### Prinz v.
 United States

 Ask yourself: can state courts refuse to apply federal law?
 Is that different from the question in this case?
 Why?

-### Reno v.
-Condon

-How is this case distinguished from *New York* and *Prinz*?

-Footnote: the federal government can also impose (nondiscriminatory, proportionate) taxes on the states.
-See *Massachusetts v.
-United States*, 435 U.S. 444 (1978) (federal government may apply aircraft registration tax to state aircraft).

 \newpage